BuildOnViction/docs/docs/general/faq.md

     Yes, any smart-contract written in Ethereum protocol can be easily ported to TomoChain.
 	This is one strength appealing to some dApp developers and some of our partners.

-!!! quote "Can developers make hybrid dApps using both Ethereum and Tomochain in one single dApp?"
+!!! quote "Can developers make hybrid dApps using both Ethereum and TomoChain in one single dApp?"
-    Yes, they can make an app, and deploy it to both Ethereum, and Tomochain.
+    Yes, they can make an app, and deploy it to both Ethereum, and TomoChain.
-	It can be done relatively easy since Tomochain supports EVM, and share a common architecture with Ethereum.
+	It can be done relatively easy since TomoChain supports EVM, and share a common architecture with Ethereum.

 !!! quote "When is TomoChain mainnet launch?"
     TomoChain Mainnet was launched on December 14th, 2018.